stevenmhunt/relk/README.md

 # returns "https://api-dev.myproduct.com/mytestapp"
 ```

-In the example above, you could override the values for `api-protocol` or `api-tld` for a specific environment by setting a new key/value pair with the appropriate constraints or setting them directly in the command using the `-k` flag.
+In the example above, you could override the values for `api-protocol` or `api-tld` for a specific environment by setting a new key-value pair with the appropriate constraints or setting them directly in the command using the `-k` flag.